 In 2008, (most) people all around the world were caught up in a rude shock as they see one of the worst financial crisis crashed upon the shores of their countries.
 Equity markets everywhere crashed, millions of jobs disappeared and banks all around the world had to be bailed out by governments.
-Even the British Queen (Elizabeth … More Deleveraging crisis ahead?
+Even the British Queen (Elizabeth … Continue reading Deleveraging crisis ahead?

 May 1945.
 The Soviet Red Flag of the sickle and hammer flew over the Reichstag in Berlin.
 The guns of war fell silent for the first time since September 1939.
-As the Allies declared Victory in Europe (VE), Japan remained the sole Axis member to resist the Allied nations (led by the United States and … More When will the BOJ commit Seppuku?
+As the Allies declared Victory in Europe (VE), Japan remained the sole Axis member to resist the Allied nations (led by the United States and … Continue reading When will the BOJ commit Seppuku?

 Throughout the history of financial markets, various colourful and interesting personalities are known to dominate various time periods, appearing as 'wizards' or narrative icons of dominating market trends in those times.
 Think about the 1980s for a moment.
-Both Ronald Reagan and Margaret Thatcher were sworn into office in the United States and in Great Britain … More The “Decade of the Central Banks”
+Both Ronald Reagan and Margaret Thatcher were sworn into office in the United States and in Great Britain … Continue reading The “Decade of the Central Banks”